pssoh/Views-and-Downloads-of-PSSOH-Documents/README.md

 # Views-and-Downloads-of-PSSOH-Documents
-This repository contains relevant information obtained from the Zenodo repositories on the uploaded PSSOH documents that is placed in the table saved in "popularityPSSOH.ods".
-This table has the following structure:
+This repository contains relevant information obtained from the Zenodo repositories on the uploaded PSSOH documents.
+Shared data and code are result of student internship authored by Lena Milovanović, master student at the [University of Belgrade - School of Electrical Engineering](https://www.etf.bg.ac.rs/en) in 2021/22 school year under the mentorship of the PSSOH Editor Assoc.
+Prof. [Nadica Miljković](https://github.com/NadicaSm).
+The occasion for such analysis is the PSSOH conference 5th jubilee.

+The repository consists of the code and data placed in the following documents:
+* [viewsAndDownloadsAnalysisPSSOH.R](https://github.com/pssoh/Views-and-Downloads-of-PSSOH-Documents/blob/main/viewsAndDownloadsAnalysisPSSOH.R) - an R code for analysis of views and downloads of openly available PSSOH documents
+* [popularityPSSOH.ods](https://github.com/pssoh/Views-and-Downloads-of-PSSOH-Documents/blob/main/popularityPSSOH.ods) - table with summary of views and downloads of openly available PSSOH documents
+The table saved in "popularityPSSOH.ods" has the following structure:
 * abstract: documents with (1) and without (0) abstract
 * paper: documents with (1) and without (0) paper
 * document: documents with (1) and without (0) document